pawatsethaput/OpenBank/Sandbox.md

 The API specification is available for the version 1.1 [here](https://github.com/OpenBankProject/OBP-API/wiki/REST-API-V1.1).

 ### Note:
-the version 1.1 of the API is still a draft so not all the API calls have been implemented yet and the specification may change.
+Version 1.1 of the API is still a draft so not all the API calls have been implemented yet and the specification may change.

 ### Important: